ronyjhn/ProjectAllocation/README.md

 # ProjectAllocation
-Sample program to demonstrate allocation of projects in development team using Spring boot and ReactJS
+Sample program to demonstrate allocation of projects in a team using Spring boot and ReactJS